fredbourni/vagrant-goaccess-awscf/README.md

 # vagrant-goaccess-awscf
-Vagrant box for parsing and analysing AWS CloudFront log using GoAccess
+Vagrant box for parsing and analysing AWS CloudFront logs using GoAccess

 ## Dependencies